LynnKhine/Matchsticks-Game-using-ARM-Assembly-Language-Human-vs.-Computer-/README.md

 Assembly is a low level language compared to high level language like python or java.
 In assembly language, we have to go down to the level of register and memory address.
 But, the programming concepts like loop, array, function, condition can still be used with different syntax.

-Use elements in the assignment are
+Website link which this code is run on: https://peterhigginson.co.uk/ARMlite/ Use elements in the assignment are
 1. Functions
 2. Loop